 - complete a UNE OS HELP Loan Application Form if applying for Commonwealth Government assistance and provide a copy of Head of School OSLS approval letter; and

 - provide a signed Statement of Responsibilities for Students Participating in a UNE Approved Overseas Mobility Program.

 - apply to and be officially nominated by their home institution; and

 - complete the UNE International Application Form and provide all supporting documentation by the advertised deadline.

 Advanced Standing for Outbound Non-Language Students

-(23) Concurrently with the procedures in clause 20 applicants must complete a Permission to Enrol Elsewhere (PTEE) Form to apply for Advanced Standing (in accordance with the Advanced Standing Policy and Procedures) for the units they intend to study at the Partner Institution and ensure that their Advanced Standing is approved in writing by UNE before they depart Australia.
+(23) Concurrently with the procedures in clause 20 applicants must complete a Permission to Enrol Elsewhere (PTEE) Form to apply for Advanced Standing (in accordance with the Admission, Credit and Enrolment Guidelines) for the units they intend to study at the Partner Institution and ensure that their Advanced Standing is approved in writing by UNE before they depart Australia.

 (24) Students who change their enrolment on arrival at the Partner Institution must complete a new Permission to Enrol Elsewhere (PTEE) Form.
 There is no guarantee that UNE will approve and grant Advanced Standing following a change in the previously approved enrolment.

 (25) Approved Advanced Standing will be cancelled if Students enrol in non-approved units at the Partner Institution and do not submit a new Permission to Enrol Elsewhere (PTEE) Form for consideration.

 (26) Language Students must enrol in OSLS 391 and/or OSLS 392 according to their Head of School approval letter and are bound by the requirements of those units.